Shobhit444/date-to-make/README.md

 # date-to-make

-an app for my sister to make her work easy
+an app for my sister to make her work easy!!